 The core of the ICDL is a series of 90-minute workshops.
 These workshops will be led by facilitators and informed by the participants’ own engagement with humanities artifacts, such as poems, plays, philosophical treatises, biographies, speeches, paintings, sculpture, archaeological sites, and design spaces.
 Workshops will include some presentation from the facilitators (see below), but will focus mostly on participation from the members of the camp.
 Participation may include writing exercises, discussion, testimonial, and performance.
 The ICDL thrives on active participation from all members of the community, which is multi-generational and inclusive of students as well as professionals and retirees who are interested in cultivating and promoting democratic leadership.

 Facilitators & Workshops

 Wells vs Willard

 How can studying a major falling out between two key figures within the Suffrage Movement help us understand great leadership?
-In this workshop, we will analyze the public debates between Ida B. Wells and Francis Willard, and we will discuss the intersections between race and gender as they pertain to leadership.
+In this workshop, we interrogate speeches to unpack the public debates between Ida B. Wells and Francis Willard, and discuss the intersections between race and gender as they pertain to strategic leadership.